-Maps 4.38 and 4.124 show that the WHPA extends south-eastward from the wells to include about 7.7 km along the south Huron-Kinloss border and into ACW (see that section).
+Maps 4.HK.WHPA and 4.Luck show that the WHPA extends south-eastward from the wells to include about 7.7 km along the south Huron-Kinloss border and into ACW.
 In Huron-Kinloss, a vulnerability score of 10 applies to WHPA-A for both well number 4 and 5, as well as a small part of WHPA-B for well number 5.
 The remainder of WHPA-B for well 4 and 5 has vulnerability scores of 8 or 6.
 WHPA-C has vulnerability scores of 8, 6 and 4, and WHPA-D has vulnerability scores of 6, 4 and 2.
-Note that Map 4.38 was revised in 2014 to reflect updated transport pathway information.
+Note that the WHPA map was revised in 2014 to reflect updated transport pathway information.